Power restored to all electricity customers following Storm Lorenzo, says ESB

 However, it asked the public to remain vigilant of fallen trees and fallen power lines.

-Earlier on Friday, the Government’s National Emergency Co-operation Group (NECG) said the storm had done “very little damage” to property.
+Earlier on Friday, the Government’s National Emergency Co-ordination Group (NECG) said the storm had done “very little damage” to property.

 At a meeting of the group, Minister for Housing Eoghan Murphy admitted the storm was an “evolving and unique weather event that made predictions very difficult” and the authorities operated on the basis that it was “potentially a very significant event that threatened public safety”.